Electroweak phase transition in the presence of hypermagnetic field and the generation of gravitational waves: The electroweak phase transition

-The phenomenological Ansatz we have chosen for $\Theta_w(\phi)$ is a natural smooth choice consistent with mentioned requirements.
-As a result, our proposed effective potential coincides with the corresponding Gibbs free energies in the symmetric and broken phases, and can describe the dynamics of the PT continuously.\\ In Fig.\ (\ref{fan}), $ \Theta_w $ is shown for $m$ = 95 and $s$ = 10.
-These parameters are chosen in such a way as to not only avoid the Z-penetration of the bubbles and W-condensation, but also make baryogenesis possible\footnote{In order for the sphalerons to be active outside the bubbles before the transition temperature, $v(T)/T $ must be sufficiently less than one.
-This condition can be satisfied for $ m<100$.
-On the other hand, as for avoiding W-condensation, $ m>90$ is acceptable.
-Hence, considering these two constraints, we can take $ 90<m<100$.}.
+With the phenomenological Ansatz we have chosen for $\Theta_{\mathrm{w}}(\phi)$, our proposed FTEP coincides with the corresponding Gibbs free energies in the symmetric and broken phases, and can describe the dynamics of the PT continuously.
+In Fig.\ (\ref{fan}), $\Theta_{\mathrm{w}} $ is shown for $m$ = 120 and $s$ = 10.
+As we shall show, the form of the PT is the famous crossover for almost the entire parameter space volume.
+However, we shall demonstrate a two-step PT for some regions of the effective weak angle parameter space.

-Conductivity of primordial plasma is proportional to its temperature \cite{Kajantie:1998rz}, and hence is very high.
-In such a plasma, the only long-range or background field that can survive is $B^{\mathrm{bg}}_Y$.
-We assume such long-range $B^{\mathrm{bg}}_Y$ exist and that their scale is much larger than the typical size of bubbles during the PT.
-Therefore we take this field to be constant on the scale of the bubbles and further assume $ B^{\mathrm{bg}}_Y=bT^2 $ where $ b $ is approximately constant during the EWPT.\\ In Eq.\ (\ref{eff}), $ V(\phi, T) $ consists of the following terms